lshwan/tsdf-fusion-torch/README.md

 ## Use
-You can fuse depth and rgb images into TSDF values.
+You can fuse depth and rgb images into TSDF values via following code.

 Currently, color integration is not implemented.
 I will update it soon.